-This is a recommended course of study for students who seek an Associate of Arts degree with a major in Kinesiology or plan to pursue a baccalaureate degree in Kinesiology at a four-year institution of higher education in Texas.
-Students planning to transfer to a four-year institution should confirm transferability of courses to meet degree requirements.
+This is a recommended course of study for students who seek an Associate of Arts degree with a concentration in Kinesiology or plan to pursue a baccalaureate degree in Kinesiology at a four-year institution of higher education in Texas.
+Students planning to transfer to a four-year institution should confirm transferability of courses to meet degree requirements from the institution to which they plan to attend.